Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 13 Informal Report.md

 #### Testing Spreadsheet
 ![[Pasted image 20240430165307.png]]
 #### Questions
 12. The only difference between the two was that a positive zero as a multiplicand multiplied with any negative multiplier gives us a negative zero.
 The array multiplier has the best throughput but has a latency 2 clocks.
-The two-level multiplier and serial multiplier
+The two-level multiplier and serial multiplier both have the same throughput and latency because you give them an input and you have hit reset.
+The latency and throughput of them is $n + 2$ clock cycles, where $n$ is the number of bits of the multiplier.
+Our version is taking to $n + 3$, which 19 clock cycles.
+Two level multiplier is a little more expensive than serial, but it's latency and throughput are both $n/2$ clock cycles.
 13.
 14.
 #### Hardware Table